 The present Guinness World Record is at 8.79433 GHz, which was set way back in 2012, so it’s safe to assume that it won’t increase too much until we achieve quantum computing.

 The vast majority of mainstream CPUs are produced by AMD or Intel.
-Intel was considered the leader for a long time until AMD introduced the world to its Ryzen CPUs in 2017, essentially revolutionizing the realm of computer technology.
+Intel was considered the leader for a long time until AMD introduced the world to its Ryzen CPUs in 2017, essentially transforming the domain of computer technology.

-Although these are widely accepted as the best CPU manufacturers out there, it’s worth mentioning that other companies, such as IBM and Apple, also produce processors.
-Apple’s M1 processors are particularly impressive.
+Although these are widely accepted as the top CPU manufacturers out there, it’s worth mentioning that other companies, such as IBM and Apple, also produce processors.
+Apple’s M1 processors are particularly remarkable.

 Graphics Processing Unit – GPU